rapid7/tabtalk/README.md

 createTab([config: Object]): TabTalk
 ```

-Creates a new `TabTalk` instance where the window it is executed is the tab.
+Creates a new `TabTalk` instance where the window it is executed in (itself) is the tab.
 The instance returned allows you to open children, and will automatically glean its parent if it was opened from another `TabTalk` instance.

 #### config